A Pulsar Observatory 2.7m installation, operation and use.

 shuttered: 3m x 3m with a 1x1x0.9m foundation for the pier.
 Two men + a mechanical

 digger, 2" of hardcore added.

 2021 Jan 18: We estimate 2cu m of concrete will be used.

-2021 Jan 22: The concrete is mixed on site as per specifications and slopped in from wheelbarrows.
-A power conduit with a "pull through" is included.
+2021 Jan 22: The concrete is mixed on site as per Pulsar specifications and slopped in from wheelbarrows.
+A power condudite with pull-through was added,

 Snow and ice: It turned cold over the following days.
 The surface was covered with tarpaulins, although the drying process created warmth (snow melted).

 2021 Jan 27: Tarpaulins are removed.
 The base is 6" thick at the edges, and 2-3" above ground.

 2021 Feb 23 : Pulsar to deliver and construct the dome.
 Pulsar no longer offer a construction service.
 This is one of their last jobs.